 - Collecting data on your hiring process is critical: This point is somewhat obvious, but is so critical—and oft overlooked—that I'm going to say the obvious: Google never would never have learned they were wrong if they hadn't collected and stored their interview score data.
 They would still be wasting time, inducing fear, and hiring false positives.

 What assumptions about what accurately predicts a good hire are built into your hiring process?
 How might you test these?
 What data do you need to start collecting to run the required analyses?
-Stay tuned for a post on Journeyfront's tips for running your own analysis on the a of your hiring process.
+Stay tuned for a post on Journeyfront's tips for running your own analysis on the effectiveness of your hiring process.